 • Shrimps

-• Pork belly (or pork shoulder if you don’t eat fat)
+• Pork belly (or pork shoulder if you don’t eat fat).
+If you don’t eat pork, feel free to substitute it with chicken or beef.

 • Shallots